 Iqbal Singh

-- Role
+- Roles

 - Author

-Regional Community Partnerships Manager at The National Archives
+Regional Community Partnerships Manager

 About

 Iqbal is part of the Outreach Team.
-He has led on a number of path-breaking research-led public engagement projects, including the 1919 Riots, South Asia and the First World War, Colonial Seafarers in the 1920s, Indian Indenture, The Irish War of Independence, The Partition of British India and Windrush 75.
+He has led on a number of ground breaking research-led public engagement projects, including the 1919 Riots, South Asia and the First World War, Colonial Seafarers in the 1920s, Indian Indenture, The Irish War of Independence, The Partition of British India and Windrush 75.

 He now leads a pioneering practice-based research programme exploring with diasporic communities in the UK, complex and nuanced readings of Britain's colonial and imperial past.
 His methodological approach includes mixing archival research with therapeutic thinking and utilising creative practice.